ghost-aHVudGVy/Help-Desk-Labs/07_Full-IT-Support-Simulation/README.md

 - Verify successful configuration from the end-user perspective
 - Maintain consistent internal documentation and ticket history

-These are core responsibilities of real-world IT Support and Help Desk roles.

 ---

 ## Summary

 This onboarding simulation reflects a complete support workflow from account provisioning to workstation readiness.
-The project emphasizes both technical accuracy and structured documentation—skills that are essential in professional support environments.

 The result:
 A new user can sign in, access the correct shared files, and print to the appropriate office printer—without manual setup on each workstation.

----